International Code Council Celebrates World Water Day

 Water and Standards

 As the creation of sustainable and resilient buildings becomes a greater priority, water conservation and efficiency have become crucial conversations amongst building safety professionals in recent years.
-As the building industry looks to increase water efficiency within both new and existing buildings, the Code Council has worked toward ensuring water efficiency in buildings and structures through its innovative standards, which address water efficiency and conservation.
+As the building industry looks to increase water efficiency within both new and existing buildings, ICC has worked toward ensuring water efficiency in buildings and structures through its innovative standards, which address water efficiency and conservation.

 Below are some of the standards that address water efficiency, either in whole or in part: